TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 Getting Started
 ===============

-Find information about TYPO3 versions and system requirements on https://get.typo3.org.
+To find out more information about the different versions of TYPO3 and its system requirements, visit https://get.typo3.org.

-Follow :ref:`Quick installation with Composer <t3install:install-via-composer>`
-to install TYPO3.
+Follow the :ref:`Quick installation guide with Composer <t3install:install-via-composer>` to install TYPO3.

 .. code-block:: bash